Ghegs: Etymology

 The etymology of the term Gheg is not completely clear.
 According to the writer Arshi Pipa, the term Gegë was initially used for confessional denotation, being used in pre-Ottoman Albania by its Orthodox population when referring to their Catholic neighbors.
-Some theories say that the term Gegë is derived from the onomatopoeic word for "babbling", in contrast to Shqiptare which is the Albanian word for those who speak clearly.
-This is sometimes considered illogical because the self-ethnonym Shqiptare seems to have been developed by Ghegs.

-According to the Austrian-Czech linguist Julius Pokorny, it derived from (Attic) Greek "γίγας" (giant).
-From the Homeric mythology the giants of the Acroceraunian mountains and probably denoting originally warlike invading tribes descending from Epirus.
-Cognate to Arbëreshë (dialectal and archaic) "glatë" (tall, long) (Standard Albanian "gjatë", Gheg "gat"); Albanian "gatë" (heron) and Latin "gigas" (giant).

 Territory

-In Albania, Ghegs predominantly live north of the Shkumbin river and in areas of the mountainous north.
-This region is widely referred to by Albanians as Gegënia or Gegnia and as Gegëria.
+In Albania, Ghegs predominantly live north of the Shkumbin river and in areas of the mountainous north. (from the non-Albanian perspective) This region is widely referred to by Albanians as Gegënia or Gegnia and as Gegëria.

 The Ottoman Turkish term, used during the times when Albania and the wider area was included in the empire, was Gegalık, meaning land of the Ghegs.
 During the late Ottoman period apart from the term Arnavudluk (Albania) being used for Albanian regions, the designation Gegalık was also used in documents by Ottomans.
 Gegëni or Gegalık encompassed the İșkodra, Kosovo, and a small area of the Monastir vilayets.
-In the 1880s, Albanians defined the wider region of Gegalık (Ghegland) as encompassing the Ottoman administrative units of İșkodra (Shkodër) and Duraç (Durrës) sanjaks that composed İșkodra vilayet (province), the sanjaks of Yenipazar (Novi Pazar), İpek (Pejë), Priștine (Prishtinë), Prizren, Üsküp (Skopje) of Kosovo vilayet and the sanjak of Debre (Debar) in Monastir vilayet.
+In the 1880s, Albanians defined the wider region of Gegalık (Ghegland) as encompassing the Ottoman administrative units of İșkodra (Shkodër) and Duraç (Durrës) sanjaks that composed İșkodra vilayet (province), the sanjaks of Yenipazar (Novi Pazar), İpek (Pejë), Priștine (Prishtinë), Prizren, Üsküp (Skopje) of Kosovo vilayet and the sanjak of Dibra (Debar) in Monastir vilayet.

 Little more than half of ethnic Albanians from Albania are Ghegs.
-Except for a small Tosk population in north-western Greece and around lakes Prespa and Ohrid in North Macedonia, all ethnic Albanians in the Balkans who live outside of Albania (Kosovo, North Macedonia and Montenegro) are Ghegs.
+Except for a Tosk population in north-western Greece and around lake Prespa as well as southern North Macedonia, the ethnic Albanians in the Balkans who live in Kosovo, North Macedonia (mostly) and Montenegro are Ghegs.

 Language

 The Ghegs speak Gheg Albanian, one of the two main Albanian dialects.
 The Albanian communist regime based the standard Albanian language mostly on Tosk Albanian.
 This practice has been criticized, notably by Arshi Pipa, who claimed that this decision deprived the Albanian language of its richness at the expense of the Ghegs, and referred to the literary Albanian language as a "monstrosity" produced by the Tosk communist leadership which conquered anti-Communist north Albania militarily, and imposed their Tosk Albanian dialect on the Ghegs.
 Although Albanian writers in former Yugoslavia were almost all Ghegs, they chose to write in Tosk for political reasons.
-This change of literary language has significant political and cultural consequences because the language is the main criterion for self-identification of the Albanians.
+This change of literary language has significant political and cultural consequences because the language is the main criterion for Albanian self-identification.